mvolkmann/blog/src/flutter.md

     This toggles between light mode and dark mode.
-    When using `MaterialApp` light mode is defined by the `theme` property, dark mode is defined by the `darkTheme` property, and the `themeMode` property must be set to `ThemeMode.system`.
+    When using `MaterialApp` light mode is defined by the `theme` property, dark mode is defined by the `darkTheme` property.
+    A good default for `darkTheme` is `ThemeData.dark()`.
     For example:

     ```dart
     theme: ThemeData(primarySwatch: Colors.blue),
     darkTheme: ThemeData.dark(),
+    // This selects light/dark mode based on user preference in their OS.
     themeMode: ThemeMode.system,
     ```